Philanthropic organizations I am personally involved with

 The Ecology Center is a non-profit eco-education center focused on creative solutions for thriving on planet Earth.
 Through daily action, we can transform our schools, homes, workplaces, and communities into vibrant spaces.
 We work to inspire communities around simple solutions that empower individuals everywhere to be part of the solution.
 Together, we can create a healthy, abundant future.
 To learn more about The Ecology Center, please visit their website and Facebook page.

-Talk About Curing Autism (TACA) is a national non-profit 501(c)(3) organization dedicated to educating, empowering and supporting families affected by autism.
+The Autism Community in Action (TACA) is a national non-profit 501(c)(3) organization dedicated to educating, empowering and supporting families affected by autism.
 For families who have just received the autism diagnosis, TACA aims to speed up the cycle time from the autism diagnosis to effective treatments.
 TACA helps to strengthen the autism community by connecting families and the professionals who can help them, allowing them to share stories and information to help improve the quality of life for people with autism.

 Segerstrom Center for the Arts